We all have been exposed to different types of presentations right from school years.

 An example of demonstrative presentation

-In this recipe demonstration, she tells her audience how many steps are involved and briefs them about the outline of her presentation at the start of her speech.
+In this recipe demonstration, he tells his audience how many ingredients are involved and briefs them about the outline of his presentation at the start of his speech.

 Tips to give a demonstrative presentation